University of Gothenburg

 Tours

-Our students show you around the building through guided tours that depart regularly. if you are part of a larger group, or if you have any special interests, it may be good to book the tour in advance, email your requests to: public@hdk.gu.se.
+Throughout the day, there will be guided tours where our students will show you around the building.
+If you are part of a larger group, or if you have any special interests, please book the tour in advance.
+Email your requests to: public@hdk-valand.gu.se.
 The tours are given in both Swedish and English and takes about 30-45 minutes.

 Information about studying and admission